yarlson/go-react-auth-template/README.md

 # Go-React Auth Template

-This repository is a GitHub template for building web applications with a Go backend and React frontend.
+A template for building web applications with a Go backend and a React frontend.
 It includes cookie-based Google authentication with refresh token functionality and uses Tailwind CSS and shadcn/ui for styling.
-The template aims to offer a starting point for developers creating web applications with modern authentication mechanisms and beautiful, accessible UI components.
+The project integrates Traefik for reverse proxy management and automatic SSL certificates with Let's Encrypt for production deployments.
+Docker Compose is used for containerization in production.
+The monorepo structure uses Turborepo for efficient project management and builds.

 ## 📋 Table of Contents